P. J. Fleck: 2024 season

+The Gophers defeated Virginia Tech in the Duke's Mayo Bowl, reaching their 8th win.

 Personal life

 Fleck is a 2004 graduate of Northern Illinois University with a bachelor's degree in elementary education.
 He has five children: stepson Gavin Jackson, sons Carter Joseph (C. J.) and Colt, and daughters Paisley Jane (P.J.) and Harper.
 Colt died shortly after birth due to a heart condition.
 Paisley was born on December 17, 2012, the same day Fleck was announced as the new coach at Western Michigan University.

-He married Heather Jackson on February 11, 2016.
-Fleck is an avid runner, and completed his first marathon in April of 2009.
+Fleck has been married twice.
+He married his second wife, Heather Jackson, on February 11, 2016.
+Fleck is an avid runner, and completed his first marathon in April 2009.

 In 2014, Fleck was inducted into the Hall of Fame of Kaneland High School, his alma mater, in Maple Park, Illinois.

 Fleck credits Jim Tressel, Greg Schiano, and Jerry Kill (among others) with helping advance his coaching career.

-Unlike many coaches of his generation, Fleck wears a dress shirt, slacks and a tie in school colors on the sidelines.
+Unlike many coaches of his generation, Fleck wears a dress shirt, slacks and a tie in school colors on the sidelines, a tribute to his coaching mentor Jim Tressel and Mike Nolan, Fleck's head coach when he played for the San Francisco 49ers, as both coaches were known for wearing formal attire while on the sidelines.
 He maintains an intense, vocal demeanor during games, but is also known to celebrate a win with his players by crowdsurfing through the locker room.

 "Row the Boat"

 Fleck devised the "Row the Boat" mantra as part of his grieving process after Colt's death, and extended it to his coaching style.
 After he left Western Michigan for Minnesota, Fleck and WMU were in a brief dispute over the intellectual property rights to the phrase, but they soon came to a settlement without resorting to the courtroom.
 Fleck received full rights to the phrase, and can use it freely at Minnesota (and presumably possible future coaching stops).
 As part of the settlement, Fleck is providing $10,000 annually to endow a football scholarship at WMU, and WMU will have rights to use the phrase for any memorabilia connected to Fleck's tenure with the Broncos.
 Whenever his teams take the field, one of his players carries an oar.

-Fleck and UNRL apparel company collaborated to release a "Row the Boat" clothing line, with 14% of proceeds benefitting University of Minnesota Masonic Children's Hospital and Ronald McDonald House Charities.
+Fleck and UNRL apparel company collaborated to release a "Row the Boat" clothing line, with less than 15% of proceeds benefitting University of Minnesota Masonic Children's Hospital and Ronald McDonald House Charities.